New Mexican Cuisine isn’t Tex-Mex

 Los Cuates was a local place in Benson’s neighborhood.
 I let Benson chose my meal.
 And he had a tough time choosing the menu.
 He said it was all good, but selected tamales.
 I had tamales for the first time.
 It was really good.
 So moist, tender, and flavorful.
 I had it with red chiles.

-Casa de Benavidez.
+The next night, Benson, his wife Mary, and Jennifer took me to the best local and kept secret in Albuquerque, an oasis in the dessert, Casa de Benavidez.
 A very cosy restaurant with outside seating.
-I couldn't make up my mind so I selected to make my own platter.
+I couldn’t make up my mind so I selected to make my own platter.
 I chose Carne Adovada and Chile Relleno served with beans and papitas (fried potatoes).
 I went with both red and green chiles.

 After eating a wonderful meal at Casa de Benavidez, we went view hopping which did involve drinks.
 Yes, view hopping.
 The vistas in Albuquerque are breathtaking with Albuquerque being located in a valley between mountain ranges.
 We went to the top of the Sandia Resort & Casino to view the mountains at dusk (no those aren’t UFOs) then we ended the night at the rooftop bar, Apothecary Lounge, to take in the city skyline.